rinha4.dotnet

 The references.ivf.bin file stores:

-• IVF2 magic for the candidate default
+• IVF2 magic for the current int64-distance IVF layout

 • trained int16 centroids in dimension-major layout